-Thoroughly study the full range of issues, including an energy audit associated with air conditioning the main hall, and present all the findings at a special Town meeting.
+- Thoroughly study the full range of issues, including an energy audit associated with air conditioning the main hall, and present all the findings at a special Town meeting. - Investigate the environmental standards for archive preservation in the archive room.

 Lighting -- Existing lighting in the Hall is relatively stationary and basic in its function and availability.
 A lighting plan for the main Hall has been implemented.
 This includes modifications for specific events from general lighting to specialized capabilities such as spot and flood.
 Remote control of individual lights - an emerging and, at present, costly advancement - has advantages for control of lighting in the main Hall with its extremely high ceilings.
 Advances in the quality and availability of assorted low-energy bulbs have expanded the possibilities for desirable illumination at more efficient energy consumption levels.